soh-i/Ivy/README.md

 ```

 ## Usage
-### `ivy_benchmark.py`: test for detection accuracy
+### `ivy_benchmark`: test for detection accuracy
-`ivy_benchmark.py` performs a benchmarking test of detected A-to-I editing sites in _H. sapiens_, _M. musclus_, _D. melanogaster_ to evaluate accuracy using recall, recision and F-measure score.
+`ivy_benchmark` performs a benchmarking test of detected A-to-I editing sites in _H. sapiens_, _M. musclus_, _D. melanogaster_ to evaluate accuracy using recall, recision and F-measure score.
 We used DARNED database (Kiran _et al_., 2013) as true known editing sites, DARNED provides the comprehensive list of the previously described RNA editing sites.

 Called A-to-I editing sites in human brain sample with hg19 genome version, following arguments: